What is Gendered Innovations?

 The peer-reviewed Gendered Innovations project:

-1) develops practical methods of sex and gender analysis for scientists and engineers;
+1) develops practical methods of sex, gender, and intersectional analysis for scientists and engineers;

-2) provides case studies as concrete illustrations of how sex and gender analysis leads to innovation.
+2) provides case studies as concrete illustrations of how sex, gender and intersectional analysis leads to innovation.

 Why Gendered Innovations?